Manuel-Steinberg/Audit/Design.md

 - [ ] use `.preventDefault()` for JS event listeners.
 - [ ] avoid `target="_blank" in anchors
 - [ ] use numeric seperators for large numbers (1_000_000) for readibility
+- [ ] interactive elements should disable `user-select` for inner content
+- [ ] use `-webkit-font-smoothing: antialiased` and `text-rendering: optimizeLegibility` for fonts

 ## Snippets